We caught up with director Paul Hyett to discuss his latest movie Peripheral ahead of its August release...

 I have another one called The Black Site, which is the second part of my war trilogy, which I started with The Seasoning House.
 That's about an intelligence officer who gets back from Iraq, it was a particularly brutal tour and she's got a traumatic injury, and she's at home trying to revert back to civilian life in the UK, and she's having these horrible, bizarre, and violent hallucinations and she puts it down to her PTSD, but as they get worse and worse and she starts to worry about her own sanity and that she could hurt her own family.
 So she goes into regression hypnotherapy, and that opens up all these memories that she just doesn't remember actually happening, and the deeper they go, the darker they go.
 Basically, she worked at a black ops interrogation site - a black site - and she goes on this journey to find out what really happened.
 And obviously, it doesn't go well.

-I kept thinking maybe I should really get out of the camera and shoot all those empty supermarkets and empty roads, you know, if I had a nice you know RED camera I would have!
+I kept thinking maybe I should really get out of the camera and shoot all those empty supermarkets and empty roads, if I had a nice RED camera I would have!

 Peripheral is released on VOD in the UK by Blue Finch Films on August 3rd.